pomes/valiant/CONTRIBUTING.md

 # Contributing

-Apologies but I'm yet to flesh this out.
+Apologies but I'm yet to flesh this out fully.

 ## Developing